-Please check back here for updates on the latest offerings.
-We are hoping to tour the event to Hobart and possibly Brisbane next year.
-We have already offered three sessions in Adelaide in January, February and April, attended by over 200 participants, and we recently held sessions in Williamstown, Victoria and Hobart.
+Please check this page for updates on the latest offerings.
+We are hoping to tour the event to Canberra and Brisbane later this year.
+We have already offered three sessions in Adelaide in January, February and April 2021, attended by over 200 participants, and we recently held sessions in Williamstown, Victoria and Hobart.

-The course is divided into ten units, each of which features a (brief) 20-minute introduction, a 10-15-minute video and at least 20 minutes of small-group discussion.
+The course is divided into ten units, each of which features a 20-30 minute introduction, a 10-15-minute video and at least 20 minutes of small-group discussion.
 The timetable is subject to minor changes, but will give some idea of the scope of the course.

 10:00-10:30 Welcome, housekeeping